-Interests in options or rights: Nil
+Interests in shares: Nil Interests in options or rights: Nil

 Corporate Governance

 Below details the key corporate governance policies and practices adopted by ISXFEU's Board.
 The ISXFEU Board is committed to ensuring continued investor confidence in the operations of ISXFEU and in maintaining high standards of corporate governance in the performance of their duties.